Is Engine Or Motor Oil Flammable?

 motor oil

 Although it’s possible, you shouldn’t ever burn motor oil.
-It’s polluting and harmful to your health.
+It’s contaminating and detrimental to your health.
 The smoke also contains a high carbon monoxide content.

-Instead of burning oil, dispose of it according to local governmental rules.
-You usually need to take all waste oil to an oil disposal plant.
+Instead of incinerating oil, dispose of it according to local governmental regulations.
+You typically need to take all waste oil to an oil disposal facility.

 How Should You Store Motor Oil?